 This study primarily focused on the “ultra-processed foods” NOVA group.

-This group includes mass produced packaged breads and buns; sweet or savoury packaged snacks; industrialised confectionery and desserts; sodas and sweetened drinks; meat balls, poultry and fish nuggets, and other reconstituted meat products transformed with addition of preservatives other than salt (for example, nitrites); instant noodles and soups; frozen or shelf stable ready meals; and other food products made mostly or entirely from sugar, oils and fats, and other substances not commonly used in culinary preparations such as hydrogenated oils, modified starches, and protein isolates.
+This group includes mass-produced packaged breads and buns; sweet or savoury packaged snacks; industrialized confectionery and desserts; sodas and sweetened drinks; meatballs, poultry and fish nuggets, and other reconstituted meat products transformed with the addition of preservatives other than salt (for example, nitrites); instant noodles and soups; frozen or shelf-stable ready meals; and other food products made mostly or entirely from sugar, oils and fats, and other substances not commonly used in culinary preparations such as hydrogenated oils, modified starches, and protein isolates.

-Industrial processes notably include hydrogenation, hydrolysis, extruding, moulding, reshaping, and pre-processing by frying.
-Flavouring agents, colours, emulsifiers, humectants, non-sugar sweeteners, and other cosmetic additives are often added to these products to imitate sensorial properties of unprocessed or minimally processed foods and their culinary preparations or to disguise undesirable qualities of the final product.
+Industrial processes notably include hydrogenation, hydrolysis, extruding, molding, reshaping, and pre-processing by frying.
+Flavoring agents, colors, emulsifiers, humectants, non-sugar sweeteners, and other cosmetic additives are often added to these products to imitate the sensorial properties of unprocessed or minimally processed foods and their culinary preparations or to disguise undesirable qualities of the final product.

 Lipophilia: for the love of fat

-In the scientific world, fats and oils are known as lipids.
+In scientific terms, fats and oils are known as lipids.
 Lipophilia means a “love of lipids.”
 Fats tend to be solid (or relatively so) at room temperature and oils, liquid.

 This should not be surprising because most environmental chemicals — including endocrine disruptors and pesticides — are derived from petroleum.
 The same goes for artificial fragrances, flavor enhancers and food coloring as well as plastics in general, and the printing inks used on them.

-What this means is that contact between plastic and any form of food-based oil or fat results in increased migration of BPA, phthalates and other from the plastic and into the edible portions of the food.
+What this means is that contact between plastic and any form of food-based oil or fat results in increased migration of BPA, phthalates, and other chemicals from the plastic and into the edible portions of the food.

 While there is no valid science yet, there is a logical possibility that the health stigma of fat in the diet and its role in obesity may be due more to the presence of harmful environmental chemicals in the fat, rather than its metabolism and actual calorie count.